Cray-HPE/docs-csm/operations/system_management_health/Grok-Exporter_Error.md

 periodically retry the connection to Kafka.
 These errors will be logged until SMA is installed.
 Therefore, if they are seen before SMA is installed, then disregard them.

-The root file system on master is at more than 80% but keeps hitting the threshold to raise NodeHasDiskPressure (85%) which causes the node to then attempt to reclaim ephemeral-storage.
+The root file system on master is at more than 80% but keeps hitting the threshold to raise "NodeHasDiskPressure" (85%) which causes the node to then attempt to reclaim ephemeral-storage.

-Increase/clean root filesystem and delete the grok exporter podsas below:
+Increase/clean root filesystem and delete the grok exporter pod as below:

 ```bash
 kubectl delete pod -l app=grok-exporter -n sysmgmt-health